andrewfiorillo/FancySelect/README.md

 - Allow fully custom-styled select elements
 - Retain (not recreate) native functionality like tabbing, disabled selects, keyboard control, and native dropdown menu
 - Support mobile browsers that handle select interaction differently
+- Selects without a width set expand to the width of the longest option (as a standard select would)

 ##Usage